valtimo-platform/value-mapper-plugin/backend/plugin/README.md

 - Copy a value from `sourcePointer` to `targetPointer`.
 - Automatically create missing paths in the target.
 - Apply a transformation to the value (e.g., copy with different value or type conversion).
+- Provide a fallback `defaultValue` on COPY commands so the target can still be populated even when no transformation matches or transformations are omitted.
-- Conditionally skip a mapping with a SpEL `skipCondition`.
+- Conditionally skip a command or transformation with a SpEL `skipCondition`.

 ### Core objects
 - `ValueMapper`: executes mapping rules on `source: JsonNode` and `target: ObjectNode`.